Friday 24 June 2016

 By 7am I was dozing and listening to the outcome on the radio.
 I have not felt this angry about an election result since May 1979 when Mrs Thatcher came to power with a stridency that was ominous.
 She had crafted a small-minded narrative that trashed the trade unions and by association the Labour Party with a mission to undermine public services (sic).
 Now the narrative had cast the European Union as the organisational victim.
 This time the cocktail of deceit had an unhealthy dose of xenophobia and an anti-establishment vendetta added to the mix.
 It was the leave members of the establishment: Farage, Johnson and Gove who were trashing the very establishment that they inhabited to cultivate support from those communities who had suffered most from the recession and austerity measures of the past 8 years.

 It was no surprise when the prime minister resigned.
 He has always been a lucky politician and knows better than anyone that the next few years will be a period of political, economic and cultural chaos.
 He knew that the pent-up venom of European leaders, the city and half the population would be directed at the man who thought it was a good idea to have a referendum.
-As a serial survivor, he needed to pass the baton of leadership to the Brexit gang.
+As an institutional coward and serial survivor, he needed to pass the baton of leadership to the Brexit gang.

 Cameron had the good fortune to replace unpopular Tory leaders Iain Duncan Smith and Michael Howard; this made him seem both modern and statesmanlike.
 His opponent in 2010 was Gordon Brown who had little voter appeal and was widely, but wrongly, blamed for the 2008 crash.
 Cameron duped Nick Clegg to be his fall guy in the coalition government and then stole back the Lib Dem vote in 2015 when they took the stick for the more damaging government decisions.
 Ed Miliband, his opponent in 2015, was crucified by the PM's friends in the press.
-In the referendum, his luck and voter trust was already exhausted.
+In the referendum, his luck and the trust of the electorate was already exhausted.
 He had been besmirched by his father's promotion of tax havens and the press was against him by a 4:1 ratio.
 The brutal but apparently benign ambition of Boris Johnson was his nemesis.
 Johnson, in typical fashion, exuded his much-vaunted but dubious charisma that conceals his woeful lack of humanity, duplicitous nature as well as his myopic vision.

 So what now?